-This contract sought to commission both specialist and non-specialist Domiciliary Care Providers to deliver this service and support Commissioners in realising their vision for supporting the capital’s ageing population to maintain improved quality of life and manage increasingly complex needs and comorbidities safely and effectively.
+This End of Life Care contract sought to commission both specialist and non-specialist Domiciliary Care Providers to deliver this service and support Commissioners in realising their vision for supporting the capital’s ageing population to maintain improved quality of life and manage increasingly complex needs and comorbidities safely and effectively.

 In delivering EOLC, providers (where appropriate) were expected to work in partnership with specialist palliative care teams and other healthcare professionals to meet individuals’ needs and anticipate changes in their condition, following Guidance on Care of Dying People.

 We were commissioned to provide fully outsourced writing services to complete the AQP on our client’s behalf.

 Following a thorough analysis of the Contract Particulars and Service Specification, the Bid Management team created Response Structures for each method statement, drawing out key themes to be addressed.
 This preparation underpinned the subsequent conference call discussions, through which the Lead Proposal Manager elicited client-specific details about their relevant experience, local knowledge, and ability to meet the contractual requirements.
 Using information extrapolated from conference call discussions, our Bid Writers then completed responses about care pathways for EOLC, clinical governance, safeguarding, patient safety incidents, quality monitoring, business continuity, and recruitment and training.